NERDStack/nerdstack.github.io/getstarted.md

 git push azure master
 ```

 Your app will be uploaded, built, and ran in the cloud.
 The process may take a few minutes.
-When the process is complete,
+When the process is complete, you can browse to `<web-app-name>.azurewebsites.net` to see your live app.

 ## Cleanup the sample app